ucsb-cs48-w19/5pm-findtheroommate/Rain.md

 I am Rain Wang, a 2nd year computer science student.
-I think our goal is to create an app that: a host can upload a script, and players can join the chatroom and play the game.
+Our goal is to create an app that:
+    - users can find people who are lookin for roommates in a certain area or time period
+    - users can search people based on area and time
+    - users with common interest can be matched with Facebook or emails